A Rough Time

 And it didn't stop there.

-The artwork, graphics, and colors were comic-book inspired.
+The artwork, the graphics and the colors were all comic-book inspired.
 Every explanation and example-sentence we used was related to superheroes or superpowers.
 Everything for our grammar book revolved around the superhero genre—everything.

 It was perfect.

-We had to wonder, was this our superpower?
+We had to wonder, was making this grammar book our superpower?

 Whatever it was, all we truly knew was that we had to keep going until we finished, so that's what we did.